elliestath/HelpTest/docs/Image PreProcessing.md

 ## Wallis Filter

-Locally adaptive contrast adjustment filter to enhance image gray-scale details.
-It ensures that within every specified window, the local mean and the standard deviation will match some given (user-specified) values.
+Locally adaptive contrast adjustment filter to enhance image gray-scale details and improve, thus keypoint extraction.
+It ensures that within every specified window (user-defined), the local mean and the standard deviation will match some per-specified values.
+Hence, it adjusts the brightness and contrast of pixels.
 Recommended to eliminate uneven illumination, where bright and dark tones are both present.

 *Parameters*